Gianluigi Quinzi

-Gianluigi Quinzi ([dʒanluˈiːdʒi ˈkwintsi]; born 1 February 1996), is a former tennis player from Italy.
-On 15 April 2019 he reached his career-high singles ranking of World No. 142 on the ATP World Tour rankings.
+Gianluigi Quinzi ([dʒanluˈiːdʒi ˈkwintsi]; born 1 February 1996), is an Italian tennis coach and former tennis player.
+On 15 April 2019 he reached his career-high singles ranking of world No. 142 on the ATP World Tour rankings.
 He reached his career high ranking of No. 1 in ITF Juniors rankings on 1 January 2013.

 Quinzi won the 2013 Wimbledon Championships junior boys' singles title, defeating Chung Hyeon 7–5, 7–6(7–2) in the final to claim the championship.

 Personal life

-Gianluigi was born in Cittadella on February 1, 1996 and grew up in Porto San Giorgio with his mother Carlotta, a ski racer and handball player, and his father Luca, the president of a local tennis club.
-His parents always get too nervous when their son is playing and as a result they are not present to his games, not even in the junior boy's final of 2013 Wimbledon.
+Gianluigi was born in Cittadella on 1 February 1996 and grew up in Porto San Giorgio with his mother Carlotta, a ski racer and handball player, and his father Luca, the president of a local tennis club.

 Junior career

 Initially Quinzi applied himself to Alpine skiing, gaining a second place in the championships of the Trentino-Alto Adige; but at seven years old, after leaving other sports as well, he focused his efforts primarily on tennis.

 At the age of 8 he was noticed by the talent scout Nick Bollettieri who offered him a scholarship to his academy.